-Department 13 Patent Technology
+Department 13 Patents & Advanced Technology

 Department 13’s patented technologies take advantage of the basic principles of radio wave physics to identify signals, control radio systems, and enhance data bandwidth.
-At Department 13, whether we are implementing new tactical systems or next-generation communication and automation networks, our solutions provide the best performance, highest efficiency and powerful results.
+At Department 13, whether we are implementing new tactical systems or next-generation communication and automation networks, our solutions provide the best performance, highest efficiency, and powerful results.

 Airborne Relays SA-004

 - 3 issued US patents, 1 pending US application